The M/S Estonia Accident investigation

 The Estonia bulbous bow hits and damages the propeller of the submarine.

-Scrape marks on the bulbous bow.
+Scrape marks on the Estonia bulbous bow.

 Scrape marks on the Estonia starboard hull.

-Bridge crew has noticed the collision and slows down and turns vessel's rudders to full starboard towards the submarine.
+Bridge crew has also noticed the collision and slows down and turns vessel's rudders to full starboard towards the submarine.
 This is the last rudder action.

 Passengers aboard notice that speed is lowered and that vessel moves differently.

 Bridge crew alerts Master and other senior staff to come to bridge.
+There is 10 minutes of little action except that Engine crew tries to start bilge pumps.

-Passengers on deck 1 forward notices water on the deck 1 and start to evacuate.
+Passengers on deck #1 forward notices water on the deck 1 and start to evacuate.

-Pool compartment on deck 0 forward has filled up and spills out on deck 1 above.
+Pool compartment on deck #0 forward has filled up and spills out on deck #1 above.

 00.59

 Master is on bridge.
 No General Alarm is given.
-Bridge alerts engine crew to check engine compartments for hull leakages.
+Bridge alerts Engine crew to check engine compartments for hull leakages.

 01.00

 Confusion on bridge - what has really happened?
 A collision?
 With what?
 Senior staff has no idea.
+An explosion?!?
 Vessel has stopped in the water with bow facing east with beam waves coming in from starboard side.

 No. 1 starboard lifeboat is made ready.
 Other lifeboats may also have been made ready.